Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 FYI: Those plans were initially not advertised as 'unlimited'

-It seems that during the first half of 2022, Holafly updated their data plans and began promoting their plans as "unlimited data".
+A side note; it seems that during the first half of 2022, Holafly updated their data plans and began promoting their plans as "unlimited data".

 Evidence of this change can be found in older blog posts, such as this article from travel with bender featuring Holafly.